echogarden-project/echogarden/docs/Tasklist.md

 ### VITS
 * Allow to limit how many models are cached in memory
 * Custom model paths (decide how to implement)
-* Pull voice list from JSON file based on URL?
+* Pull voice list from JSON file, or based on URL?
 Is that a good idea?
+* Add speaker names to voice list somehow

 ### Recognition
 * Add confidence to each recognized word, if available